jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 believe them to be sentient.
 A wurm appears as a large snake, except for the head, which, while reptilian, sports a crest much like that of a dragon.

 The wurm can emit a cloud of poisonous gas once per round.
-The wurm’s poison cloud remains for one round before losing its effectiveness.
+The wurm's poison cloud remains for one round before losing its effectiveness.

 A wurm regenerates two Hit Points per Combat Round in every damaged location.
 Regeneration will cease if the wurm dies.

 Combat Notes
-Wurms exhale a poisonous gas that affects everyone within a radius equal to the monster’s CON in metres and has the following Characteristics:
+Wurms exhale a poisonous gas that affects everyone within a radius equal to the monster's CON in metres and has the following Characteristics:

 Application: Inhaled.